eper-io/tig/readme.md

 - Api key is good enough especially if it can only be set by the owner of the server.
 - Api key can be extended with 2FA wrappers and monitoring solutions easily.
 - Cleanup logic can solve the case of privacy laws.
+- If the vast majority of the systems is on auto clean, finding the root personal data is easy.
 - Your data is cleaned up in a period like ten minutes or two weeks by default.
 - Answer to a privacy question can be "If you used the site more than two weeks ago, your data is cleared."
 - Secondary backups can still iterate and store data for longer keeping the cache container a fixed size.